GiovanniRebaudo/ERC/README.md

 For bug reporting purposes, e-mail [Beatrice Franzolini](https://beatricefranzolini.github.io) (franzolini@pm.me).

 #### Citation
-Please cite the following publication if you use this repository in your research: Franzolini, B. and Rebaudo, G. (2023+).
-[Entropy regularization in probabilistic clustering](). *Statistical Methods & Applications*, in press.
+Please cite the following publication if you use this repository in your research: [Franzolini, B. and Rebaudo, G. (2024). **Entropy regularization in probabilistic clustering.** *Statistical Methods & Applications*, **33**, 37-60.](https://link.springer.com/article/10.1007/s10260-023-00716-y)